imteekay/machine-learning-research/machine-learning.md

 - Dropping columns with missing values or adding values by infering from the dataset or using default values for a given feature
 - Use `SimpleImputer` to fill missing values with the mean
 - **Insight**: understand the data so you can reason what's the best decision — using the mean value, 0 or dropping the column

+### Data Cleaning

+- Removing duplicates
+- Fixing incorrect labels
+- Correcting inconsistencies
+- Formatting the values (e.g. using float when the data is object)

 ### Scaling